 - three-classroom building at Virgo Maria

-- twe three-classroom buildings are under construction, one of which is sponsored by Canadians.
+- a 3-classroom building and a 4-classroom building are constructed, one of which is sponsored by Canadians.

 - healthcare centre, called Mama Sabina